rowanthorpe/xdgattr/README.md

 -----------

 * Copy xdgattr to somewhere in your `$PATH`
-* Install auto-complete files to the appropriate location for your shell if you want (once they've been created - TODO)
+* Install completion files to the appropriate location for your shell if you want
 * Run `xdgattr --help` for details
 * For integration with `recoll` copy the info from the /recoll subdirectory to the appropriate places